matsim-melbourne/demand/README.md

 The population generation code (in the `./R` directory) is written in [R](https://www.r-project.org) and a working knowledge of R is assumed here.

-We use [`packrat`](https://rstudio.github.io/packrat/) to manage the R package dependencies for this project.
+We use [`renv`](https://rstudio.github.io/renv/) to manage the R package dependencies for this project.
 To install the required R packages locally inside this repository, do:
 ```
-install.packages("packrat")
+install.packages("renv")
-packrat::restore()
+renv::restore()
 ```

 Ensure that your setup is working by running some quick tests: